 Fall Stew Fest

-This annual event is a celebration of community and Native American hospitality at which individuals may sample traditional Native American food.
-Several Native American/Native Hawaiian student organizations and other invited departments are invited to share information.
-Next year's event will be held in Fall 2014.
+This annual event is a celebration of community and Native American hospitality at which individuals enjoy traditional Native American stews (mutton, hominy beef, green chili pork, vegetable) and frybread.
+Several Native American/Native Hawaiian student organizations and other invited departments are invited to table at the event.
+This upcoming year the Fall Stew Fest has been scheduled for Friday, October 2, 2015 at the Native American Cultural Center (building 14) in conjunction with Family Weekend.
+For questions, contact NASS (928-523-8086) or NACC (928-523-9557).

 Native American Heritage Month